mapswipe/python-mapswipe-workers/docs/source/overview.md

 #### Mapswipe Client (Manager Dashboard) - Realtime Database
 - Using the Manager Dashboard user can submitt new project drafts to Firebase (`project_drafts.projectDraftId.`)

+#### Community Dashboard - Aggregated Cached data from Database
+- Using the community Dashboard user can view aggregated stats of contribution to the mapswipe.

 #### Mapswipe Workers - Realtime Database
 - projectCreation:
     - requests `projectDrafts` from Realtime Database